moding-il/bizdoc.core/README.md

 </mat-form-field>
 ```

-By default, combinations are driven from the _BizDoc.Combinations_ table.
-You can override CombinationsAsync() of the cube backend to provide combination from a different table, like a 3rd party app.
+By default, combinations are stored in _BizDoc.Combinations_ table.
+You can override CombinationsAsync() in the cube backend to populate combinations from a different source, such as a 3rd party app.

 #### Supporting view mode

-A form may show for editing, preview or version compare.
+A form may be visible for editing, previewing or version compare.
 Template can handle different modes using a NgSwitch:

 ```html
 <ng-container [ngSwitch]="mode">